ivanp7/cl-multiagent-system/README.md

 The library provides constructor functions for message senders and receivers which communicate over streams.

-A sender is made with
+A sender (lambda which takes recipient id and message and sends the latter to the recipient) is made with

 ```lisp
 (make-stream-sender serializer stream lock)